labki-org/FieldPermissions/docs/Configuration.md

 # Configuration Guide

-FieldPermissions is configured primarily through database-backed settings that you manage via the `Special:ManageVisibility` page.
+PropertyPermissions is configured primarily through database-backed settings that you manage via the `Special:ManageVisibility` page.

 Visibility behavior is enforced automatically across all SMW query outputs using custom `ResultPrinters`.